wstromatos/network-admin-interview-repo/README.md

 Our facilities manager is installing a new printer and it needs to be added to DNS.
 This repo contains the DNS server Docker container source files.
-In your branch from problem 1 assign 10.4.7.19 to printer4.testroot.local.
+In your branch from problem 1 modify the config files to assign 10.4.7.19 to printer4.testroot.local.

 Problem 3: New VLAN
 -------------------